 Program Implementation Status Action The1 City invests approximately \$5 million annually in services to support persons experiencing homelessness, including daytime support, street outreach, a winter warming center, emergency shelter and safe parking, housing assistance, and supportive services.
 Efforts also assist homeless service providers such as Catholic Charities, the Living Room, Community Action Partnership, and YWCA Sonoma County.
 H-D-13 Provide incentives for development of housing for the elderly, particularly for those in need of assisted and skilled nursing care.
 Incentives may include density bonuses, reduced parking requirements or deferred development fees.
 The City continues to provide incentives for development of housing for the elderly, particularly for those in need of assisted and skilled nursing care.
 Incentives may include density bonuses, reduced parking requirements or deferred development fees.
 Specifically, in 2016, Farmers Lane Senior Housing Project (DB 16-004) received a density bonus of five units which were designated for moderate- income households, and two concessions (1) height, to allow parapets, and (2) parking, and in 2020, Linda Tunis Senior Apartments (DB20-001) received a density bonus of three units which were restricted for very low-income households.
 The most recent Zoning Code includes reduced parking ratios and density bonus options for senior housing, and community care facilities.
-When this program was first implemented the city density bonus program at the time (2019) exceeded the requirements of state law allowing up to 100 percent density bonus law has increased requirements Continue, combine with H-D-14, H-D-15, and H-D-16.
+Continue, combine with H- D-14, H-D-15, and H-D-16.
 New program H-26.